ubports/ubports-installer/README.md

 ## Troubleshooting

 Troubleshooting information can be found [in the docs](https://docs.ubports.com/en/latest/userguide/install.html).
 If you need help, you can join UBports' support channels on [telegram](https://t.me/WelcomePlus) or [matrix](https://matrix.to/#/!KwdniMNeTmClpgHkND:matrix.org?via=matrix.org&via=ubports.chat&via=disroot.org) or ask a question [in the forum](https://forums.ubports.com/) or on [askubuntu](https://askubuntu.com).
 If you believe that the UBports Installer is not working correctly, you can also [file a new issue](https://github.com/ubports/ubports-installer/issues/new) to help us solve the problem.
-As a last resort, we also have [manual installation instructions for every device](https://devices.ubuntu-touch.io), that you can follow if you want to install without using the UBports Installer.
+Use the *Report a bug* button directly in the installer to generate a template for a bugreport with all the important metadata automatically filled out.

 ## Config files